QuickSync: A Quickly Synchronizing PoS-Based Blockchain Protocol: Preliminaries

 A blockchain is, in essence, a transaction ledger.
-For a protocol to implement a robust transaction ledger, it must satisfy two properties \cite{garay2015bitcoin}: \begin{itemize} \item \emph{liveness}: Once a node broadcasts a transaction, it will eventually be included in the transaction ledger and be confirmed. \item \emph{persistence}: Once an honest node confirms a transaction, then all the other honest nodes, when queried, will agree with its placement in the ledger. \end{itemize}
+For a protocol to implement a robust transaction ledger, it must satisfy two properties \cite{garay2015bitcoin}: \begin{itemize} \item \emph{liveness}: Once a node broadcasts a transaction, it will eventually be confirmed by getting included in the transaction ledger. \item \emph{persistence}: Once an honest node confirms a transaction, then all the other honest nodes agree with its placement in the ledger. \end{itemize}

 The authors of \cite{kiayias2015speed,pass2017analysis} showed that liveness and persistence are equivalent to \emph{common prefix}, \emph{chain growth} and, \emph{chain quality} for any blockchain protocol.
 For a PoS-based blockchain protocol that utilizes slots, these three properties are defined as follows in \cite{kiayias2017ouroboros}. \begin{itemize} \item \emph{Common prefix}: We say that the protocol satisfies common prefix property with parameter $k$, if given the adopted chains $C_1$ and $C_2$ of any two honest nodes $n_1$ and $n_2$ at slots $l_1$ and $l_2$ respectively such that $l_1<l_2$, then by removing $k$ blocks from the end of $C_1$ we should get the prefix of $C_2$.